What are Virginia’s gun laws? A guide to licenses, permits, restrictions.

 - Under the age of 29 and found guilty as a juvenile (14 years of age or older) of a delinquent act that would be a felony if committed by an adult.

 - On the Virginia Voluntary Do Not Sell Firearms List, which people can voluntarily apply to be added to.
-The state police cannot remove someone from the list until 21 days after an application to be removed was filed.
+The Virginia State Police cannot remove someone from the list until 21 days after an application to be removed was filed.

 - Subject of a substantial risk order, which is issued by a court when a commonwealth attorney or law enforcement petitions to temporarily prohibit firearm access for individuals who are identified as high risk of harm.